jcmartinez/drupalpro14/drupalpro_setup/README.md

-DrupalPro14
+DrupalPro14 with Vagrant
 ===========

+This is a vagrant project based on https://github.com/jcmartinez/drupalpro14. by wrapping the automations DrupalPro offers with the Vagrant enviroment, you can quickly create independent, sharable and disposable development enviroment for drupal.

-This is a collection of shell scripts that can be run in a clean installation of Ubuntu 14.04 (64bits) desktop edition in order to build a Drupal development environment similar to the pre-configured development environment that was offered for download as a VirtualBox image for Ubuntu 12.04 (32bit).
+DrupalPro is a collection of shell scripts that can be run in order to build a Drupal development environment similar to the pre-configured development environment that was offered for download as a VirtualBox image for Ubuntu 12.04 (32bit).

 This work is derived from the QuickStrat and DrupalPro projects (see credits below).

-This code has been tested in a VirtualBox machine but should work in a physical machine after applying some security hardening to the system.

-Tested on:

--[x] Ubuntu 14.04 (64bit)
--[x] Lubuntu 14.04 (64bit)
--[x] Linux Mint 17.1 (64bit) Cinnamon

-Note: For Lubuntu and Linux Mint use the selective installation method explained below and skip the cleanup 1-cleanup.sh script.

 #How to use